8ta4/blog/drafts/Looking for a language learning app with real-time transcription.md

 I'm trying to find a language learning app that lets me have conversations in Chinese while showing me the transcript as I go.
-Before I start building something myself, I wanted to see if anything like this already exists.

 Here's what I'm looking for:
 - Lets me chat in Chinese